Privacy Policy

 7.2 US State Privacy Rights

-Right to Know: You may request a list of the personal data we store.
+Right to Know / Access.
+You may request a copy of the personal data we have collected about you, the categories of data, the sources, and the purposes of processing.

-Right to Delete: You may request the deletion of your account data.
+Right to Correct.
+You may request correction of inaccurate personal data.

 8. Security